 The appellate court was very clear about the fact the board had the authority to discipline the nurse under the nurse practice act and its rules for unethical conduct.
 It also emphasized proof of actual injury (to a patient) need not be established.

-The court opined that her conduct was a violation of hospital policies to protect patient confidentiality.
+The court opined that her conduct was a violation of hospital policies designed to protect medical information and patient confidentiality.
 Also, the court said she knew or should have known about those policies.

 How to avoid a similar situation and outcome